 inputs in a single cornerstone, or a single Yellow input in a cornerstone.
 These different combinations warrant increased NRC interaction since they represent a more substantial degradation focused on a particular aspect of licensee performance.
 The licensee is expected to place the identified deficiencies in its corrective action program and perform an evaluation of the root and contributing causes for both the individual and the collective issues.
-The licensees evaluation will be reviewed, along with an independent assessment of the extent of condition, during supplemental IP 95002, “.
-An independent assessment of the extent of condition of the performance deficiency is performed to ensure that the licensee has evaluated the causes of the problems.
+The licensee’s evaluation will be reviewed, along with an independent assessment of the extent of condition, during supplemental inspection IP 95002, “Supplemental Inspection for One Degraded Cornerstone or Any Three White Inputs in a Strategic Performance Area.”
+An independent assessment of the extent of condition of the performance deficiency is performed to ensure that the licensee has thoroughly evaluated the causes of the problems.
+Additionally, if the licensee did not recognize, that one or more safety culture component deficiencies caused or significantly contributed to the risk-significant performance issues, the NRC may request that the licensee complete an independent safety culture assessment.
+The consideration of safety culture was incorporated into the ROP as a result of Commission direction in SRM-SECY-04-0111, “Recommended Staff Actions Regarding Agency Guidance in the Areas of Safety Conscious Work Environment and Safety Culture,” in which the Commission directed the staff to include as part of its enhanced inspection activities for plants in the Degraded Cornerstone column (Column 3) of the Action Matrix a determination of the need for a specific evaluation of the licensee’s safety culture.

+In the beginning of the ROP, this column was called the Degraded Cornerstone Column.
+The staff changed the name in 2016 to the Degraded Performance Column to avoid confusion over which cornerstone was degraded if the licensee entered this column because of three White inputs in a Strategic Performance Area.

+In 2016, the staff also revised the definition of a degraded cornerstone from two White inputs in a cornerstone to three White inputs because of Commission direction in SRM- SECY-15-0108, “Recommendation to Revise the Definition of Degraded Cornerstone as Used in the Reactor Oversight Process.”
+Because there was no documented technical basis for the criterion of two White inputs being equivalent to one Yellow input, the staff developed a technical basis in SECY-15-0108.
+Based on a probabilistic risk assessment and a review of supplemental inspection reports, the staff determined that three White inputs were more equivalent to one Yellow input, and indicative of degraded performance.
+The staff issued a report documenting the basis for the recommendation (Agency Documents Access and Management System (ADAMS) Accession No. ML14350B164) and summarized the data analysis to support the recommendation (ADAMS Accession No. ML14350B180).

-Multiple/Repetitive Degraded Cornerstone Column ssessment inputs result in a repetitive degraded cornerstone, multiple degraded cornerstones, multiple Yellow inputs or a single Red input.
+Multiple/Repetitive Degraded Cornerstone Column – A licensee in this column would have assessment inputs that result in a repetitive degraded cornerstone, multiple degraded cornerstones, multiple Yellow inputs or a single Red input.
+A repetitive degraded cornerstone is a cornerstone that has been degraded for more than five quarters, with the addition of another White input in any cornerstone during that period.
 These different combinations warrant an increase in the level of interaction from the previous column since the quantity of cornerstones affected, length of time a single cornerstone is degraded, or the number of significant inputs indicates a systemic and pervasive degradation of licensee performance.
 Performance in this column also warrants the consideration of additional regulatory actions (e.g., Confirmatory Action Letter or Order) as necessary since these performance deficiencies may represent a